 The device calculates the scaling factors based on the set VT primary, and secondary voltage values.
 The device measures secondary voltages, which are the voltage outputs from the VT installed into the application's primary circuit.
-The voltage can be measured directly from the system as well (up to 400 V nominal line to neutral voltage).
-When connecting voltage directly, measuring mode must be set to 3LN+U4 mode.
 The rated primary and secondary voltages of the VT need to be set for the device to "know" the primary and per-unit values.
 In modern protection devices this scaling calculation is done internally after the voltage transformer's primary and secondary voltages are set.